![]() |

 and supervisors were appointed to care for each of

 the specific roads.
-Crossing
+Lake Tahoe was initially

 named Mountain Lake (some say Bonpland) by Fremont